ibm-cloud-docs/schematics/cli-reference.md

 To install the CLI, see [Setting up the CLI](/docs/schematics?topic=schematics-setup-cli).
 {: tip}

-As of 27 March 2020, the {{site.data.keyword.bpshort}} command syntax changed from `ibmcloud terraform` to `ibmcloud schematics`.
-You can continue to use `ibmcloud terraform` commands, but note that these commands might become unsupported in future CLI versions.
+As of 31 March 2020, the {{site.data.keyword.bpshort}} command syntax changed from `ibmcloud terraform` to `ibmcloud schematics`.
+You can continue to use `ibmcloud terraform` commands as an alias, but note that this alias might become unsupported in future CLI versions.
 {: important}

 ## General commands